Using Deshaker Image Stabilization for Bicycle Video

 Bicycle video is going to be shaky, whether you shoot it with a helmet camera or with a camera mounted on the bicycle.
 There will be small, rapid shakes and also wide sweeps from a turn of the head, or of the bicycle.

 Shoot at the highest resolution your camera, editing suite and tolerance for processing time can support, to avoid much loss of sharpness.
 I typically shoot at 1080 x 1920.
-There is not much noticeable loss of quality with the slight enlargement of the image which I use in Deshaker, displaying at the same resolution.
+There is not much noticeable loss of quality with the slight enlargement of the image which I use to void black borders in Deshaker, displaying at the same resolution.
 Display at a lower resolution will avoid any loss of sharpness -- at that resolution.
 Shoot progressive video.
 Most action cameras do.
 Interlaced video doesn't process as well and should preferably be deinterlaced before running Deshaker -- see our article about deinterlacing. .

 deshaker

-On the first pass, I select "Run Video Analysis Pass" in VirtualDub's File menu, and "Uncompressed RGB/YCbCr" in the Video menu.
+On Pass1, I select "Run Video Analysis Pass" in VirtualDub's File menu, and "Uncompressed RGB/YCbCr" in the Video menu.
 On this pass, Deshaker will save a log file, and VirtualDub will not save a video file.
 Still, processing will run much faster without a compressor -- more than twice as fast as with the XVid MPEG-4 compressor.
 Evidently, VirtualDub sends the video to the compressor for processing even if it isn't saving a file.

-Eliminating Borders
+Pass 2: Eliminating Borders

 As the image shifts position to remove shake, black border areas will appear unless you use one of the several tricks that Deshaker offers.